bazel-contrib/toolchains_llvm/README.md

 LLVM toolchain for Bazel [![Build Status](https://travis-ci.org/grailbio/bazel-toolchain.svg?branch=master)](https://travis-ci.org/grailbio/bazel-toolchain)
 =================

+NOTE: As of 2200d53, this project requires bazel 1.0 or up.

 To use this toolchain, include this section in your WORKSPACE:
 ```python
 # Change master to the git tag you want.